dejay22kar/jay22kar/the-other-jay.md

 All I needed was another just another place where I could have collection of some of my other writings which I am not comfortable with sharing with everyone *yet*, but I know I will be with my closed ones and a few others, and hence such a page with such a filter.
 The source of these writings were majorly from the difficult times and emotions that I have had in my life, and words - I think, I have felt to be the fastest and easiest way to express, validate and paint them.

 I intend to make them public in future but not so soon.
 But if you're curious — or for any reason would like to read them — feel free to reach out.
-I might be open to sharing if it feels like the right fit :)
+I might be open to sharing if it feels like the right fit.